crittercism/apteligent-xamarin-sdk/component/README.md

-# Xamarin Crittercsim Component
+# Xamarin Crittercism Component

-Xamarin Crittercsim Component
+Xamarin Crittercism Component

 To build this component: